h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

          }
        }

+  GBM and DRF return classProbabilities, but not all MOJOs will return a classProbabilities field.
+Refer to the ModelPrediction definition for each algorithm to find the correct field(s) to access.
+This is available in the H2O-3 GitHub repo at: https://github.com/h2oai/h2o-3/tree/master/h2o-genmodel/src/main/java/hex/genmodel/easy/prediction.
+You can also view the hex.genmodel.easy.prediction classes in the `Javadoc <http://docs.h2o.ai/h2o/latest-stable/h2o-genmodel/javadoc/index.html>`__.

-  In addition, we have added the capability in GBM and DRF to return the leaf node assignment as well in the mojo.
-However, this may slow down the mojo as it adds computation.
-Here is the Java code to enable leaf node assignment:
+  In addition to classProbabilities, in GBM and DRF you can choose to generate the ``leafNodeAssignments`` field, which will show the decision path through each tree.
+Note that this may slow down the MOJO as it adds computation.
+Below is the Java code showing how return the leaf node assignment:

      .. code:: java

          import java.io.*;